International Moving Insurance

 International Moving Insurance Policies

 Be careful with policies that sound too cheap as they will often insure you for only a portion of the move.
-True international moving insurance policies will provide your shipment with full insurance coverage from door to door, against loss, against damage, against the weather.
+Valid international moving insurance policies will provide your shipment with full insurance coverage from door to door, against loss, against damage, against the weather.

 Written by Andrew Michaels – Shipping Insurance Specialist, published: Jul 31, 2018